How do I get started with fiber?

 Are discounts available?

 Yes.
-HCC participates in federal and state programs that reduce costs for folks in need.
+HCC and JPUD participate in federal and state programs that reduce costs for folks in need.
 Discounts up to $30/month may be available for the 100Mb and gigabit services.
-Call HCC for details.
+Ask about discounts when you sign up for service.

 Can I keep my old Wi-Fi gear?